Azure-Samples/hdinsight-aks/PowerShell/Trino.md

-# Quickstart: Create a Trino Cluster with the Azure CLI on Azure
+# Quickstart: Create a Trino Cluster with the Powershell

 This quickstart shows you how to use the PowerShell to deploy a Trino cluster in HDInsight on AKS Pool.